nitrictech/docs/docs/support/upgrade.md

 });
 ```

-> nitric.yaml and api.yaml have both be deleted
+> The nitric.yaml and api.yaml are not required.